European rhinoceros beetle: Distribution and habitat

 Oryctes nasicornis inhabits the Palaearctic region, excluding the British Isles.
 It is the only representative of the Dynastinae family found in Northern Europe.
 It is widespread in the Mediterranean basin up to Pakistan, the Near East and North Africa.

 The rhinoceros beetle lives on wood, and the large larvae can be found in rotting wood stumps and around sawdust.
 At the margin of its distribution, the beetle is often found in connection with sawmills and horse racing tracks.

+In popular culture

+This insect is well-known because Dim from A Bug's Life is a European rhinoceros beetle.